 Our guidelines make evidence-based recommendations on a wide range of topics.
-These include preventing and managing specific conditions to planning broader services and interventions to improve the health of communities.
-They aim to promote integrated care where appropriate.
+They help health and social care professionals to prevent ill health, promote good health and improve the quality of care and services.

-This guidance assesses the clinical and cost effectiveness of health technologies, such as new pharmaceutical and biopharmaceutical products, but also includes procedures, devices and diagnostic agents.
-This ensures that all NHS patients have equitable access to the most clinically and cost-effective treatments that are available.
+This guidance assesses the clinical and cost effectiveness of health technologies, such as new medicines, procedures, devices and diagnostic agents.

 This guidance contains recommendations on the use of new and existing highly specialised medicines and treatments.